 Being 70 is no fun at all.
 At that age, they expect you to retire to a house in Florida and complain about your arthritis and you ask everybody to stop mumbling because you can’t understand them.
 (Actually, your hearing is about 50 percent gone.)

 If you survive until you are 80, everybody is surprised you are still alive.
 They treat you with respect just for having lived so long.
 Actually, they seem surprised you can walk and talk sensibly.

 So please, folks, try to make it to 80.
 It’s the best time of life.
 People forgive you for anything.
 If you ask me, life begins at 80. —Frank Laubach

-I attended a senior’s luncheon in Branson at a community center where luncheons always begin with announcements, the Pledge of Allegiance, prayer, and a joke.
+Hubby and I attended a senior’s luncheon in Branson at a community center.
+Before lunch was served, there were announcements, The Pledge of Allegiance, prayer, and a joke.

 Two duffers were playing golf when an 80-year-old woman streaked across the greens in her birthday suit.

 Golfer 1: What was she wearing?

 Golfer 2: Don’t know.
 But whatever it was, it needs ironing!